neondatabase/neon/docs/rfcs/025-generation-numbers.md

 node might have started and acquired a generation number, and then crashed before writing out a remote index.

-In the general case and as a fallback, the pageserver may list all the index*part.json files for a timeline, sort them by generation suffix, and pick the highest that is <= the suffix for its current generation numbers.
-The tenant should never load an index with an attachment generation \_newer* than its own: tenants are allowed to be attached with stale attachment generations during a multiply-attached phase in a migration, and in this instance if the old location's pageserver restarts, it should not try and load the newer generation's index.
+In the general case and as a fallback, the pageserver may list all the `index_part.json` files for a timeline, sort them by generation, and pick the highest that is `<=` its current generation for this attachment.
+The tenant should never load an index with an attachment generation _newer_ than its own: tenants are allowed to be attached with stale attachment generations during a multiply-attached phase in a migration, and in this instance if the old location's pageserver restarts, it should not try and load the newer generation's index.